 Slip out of the Delorean and into the colourful year that was 2007.
 Soundwave Festival was still in its infancy, I Killed The Prom Queen had bid us adieu, Bring Me The Horizon’s sweeping side fringes were the stuff of MySpace legend, and a promising young metalcore band known as Parkway Drive were gearing up to release their second record, Horizons.
-To celebrate the tenth anniversary of their debut album, Killing With A Smile, we’ve rolled up our sleeves and dug deep into the BLUNT vault to bring you the band’s first ever cover story.
+We rolled up our sleeves and dug deep into the BLUNT vault to bring you the band’s first ever cover story.
 Original words by Nina Bertok.

 They’ve come a long way from Byron Bay, but for Aussie metalcore kings Parkway Drive, the Horizons are endless.